Krishnanagar, West Bengal, India Guide

 Day Trips

-Approximately 1.5-2 hours by car or bus from Krishnanagar.
-Kalna, also known as Ambika Kalna, is a town steeped in history and renowned for its impressive collection of temples.
-The most famous is the Nava Kailash Temple, featuring 108 Shiva temples arranged in concentric circles.
-Explore the Rajbari complex, home to numerous other temples showcasing various architectural styles, including terracotta and traditional Bengali designs.
-Kalna offers a fascinating journey through Bengal's religious and artistic heritage.
+1.5-2 hours by car or bus Kalna, also known as Ambika Kalna, is a town rich in terracotta temples.
+The most famous is the Nava Kailash Temple, a complex of 108 Shiva temples arranged in two concentric circles.
+Explore the intricate terracotta carvings on the temple walls and immerse yourself in the town's historical and architectural heritage.

 Travel Time